Sewage Treatment Plants - Options - WTE

 The VORTEX and QUANTUM are adjustable, up or down, for different numbers of people using it.
 They digest the solids and liquids together in a bacteria rich 'soup'.

-They are both activated sludge sewage treatment systems.
+They are both activated sludge sewage systems.
 They have a simple hand-turn air regulator valve to 'turn them down' for low populations and make them into a 'smaller' plant.

 The effluent can be discharged into a soakaway drainage field, or a watercourse, subject to the necessary consents